Hedge funds circle cheap credit opportunities

 A number of managers believe credit markets are now pricing in too-deep an economic slowdown and default rates that are too high, and are picking up high-yield bonds in the United States and Europe, often favouring short maturities, as well as senior secured bonds.

-"Credit offers a very good risk-reward, especially after the last few weeks," said Omar Kodmani, president of fund of funds firm Permal Group, which runs $21 billion in assets.
+"Credit offers a very good risk-reward, especially after the last few weeks," said Omar Kodmani, president of fund of funds firm Permal Group, which runs $21 billion (13 billion pounds) in assets.
 "High yield is very attractive in our view."

 The average spread of high-yield bonds over government debt has rocketed from less than 500 basis points in May to 1049bp earlier this month, according to Bank of America Merrill Lynch, as investors cut positions amid fears over the extent of Europe's debt crisis.